What To Do if You Are Sick or Exposed

 What To Do if You Test Positive

 Guidelines apply to vaccinated and unvaccinated individuals.
-The vaccines do not contain live virus, so they cannot cause you to test positive for COVID-19.
+The vaccines do not contain live virus, so they cannot cause you to test positive for COVID-19 on a PCR or antigen test.

 When to Seek Emergency Care